Jodi DiPiazza

 Jodi DiPiazza (born October 3, 2001) is an American musician, songwriter, composer, vocalist, and autism advocate.
 She was diagnosed with autism some time before her second birthday.
 A musical prodigy, she has absolute pitch.
 She learned to play the piano at age three, being able to hear a song and reproduce it.
 She also plays other instruments (such as guitar, clarinet and drums) and performs in a number of genres.

+DiPiazza gained national attention through a series of high-profile performances and television appearances beginning in the early 2010s.
+She has appeared on national broadcast programs and performed at major venues in the United States, including Broadway theaters, often collaborating with established musicians and performers.

-She is a graduate of Rollins College in Orlando, Florida, where she is studied music and was inducted into the prestigious music honor society of Pi Kappa Lambda.
+She is a graduate of Rollins College in Orlando, Florida, where she studied music and was inducted into the Pi Kappa Lambda music honor society.

+In 2025, she released her debut single, marking the beginning of her recording career.